-Qualified Opinions
+Opinions

-We have audited the accompanying financial statements of the governmental activities and each major fund of the Village of Washingtonville, New York ("Village) as of and for the year ended February 28, 2023, and the related notes to the financial statements, which collectively comprise the Village's basic financial statements as listed in the table of contents.
+We have audited the financial statements of the governmental activities and each major fund of the Village of Washingtonville, New York ("Village"), as of and for the year ended February 29, 2024, and the related notes to the financial statements, which collectively comprise the Village's basic financial statements as listed in the table of contents.

-In our opinion, except for the possible effects of the matters discussed in the Basis for Qualified Opinions section of our report, the financial statements referred to above present fairly, in all material respects, the respective financial position of governmental activities and each major fund of the Village, as of February 28, 2023, and the respective changes in financial position thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion the accompanying financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities and each major fund of the Village, as of February 29, 2024, and the respective changes in financial position for the year then ended in accordance with accounting principles generally accepted in the United States of America.

-Basis for Qualified Opinions
+Basis for Opinions

 We conducted our audit in accordance with auditing standards generally accepted in the United States of America ("GAAS").
-Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Statements section of our report.
+Our responsibilities under those standards are further described in the Auditors' Responsibilities for the Audit of the Financial Statements section of our report.
 We are required to be independent of the Village, and to meet our other ethical responsibilities, in accordance with the relevant ethical requirements relating to our audit.
-We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our qualified audit opinions.
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinions.